-Rebel Salute, held every January in Alligator Pond, never fails to reinforce that strong messages of 'unarmed truth' paired with 'unconditional love' can make a significant difference far greater than the many politicians who pontificate empty promises to the suffering masses.
-This collaboration of musical art demonstrates the continual affirmation by those near and far who believe in the adage "who feels it, knows it."
+messages of 'unarmed truth' paired with 'unconditional love' can make a significant differempty promises to the suffering masses.
+This collaboration continual affirmation by those adage "who feels it, knows it."
 Rebel Salute continues to bring together a magical mix of reggae artists and media from across the world to document a twelve hour stage show perfect in peace, love and creativity.